 All students must register for thesis credit each semester in which they are actively working on their thesis.
 The total number of thesis credit hours required for the degree will be determined by the individual departments.
 Students must enroll in the thesis course in the semester in which they graduate.
 All thesis courses will be graded on a “satisfactory” or “unsatisfactory” basis.
 For general thesis regulations, click here.

-When a thesis is required, the approved, defended thesis must be submitted to the Graduate School not less than 21 days before the scheduled date of graduation.
+When a thesis is required, the defended thesis must be submitted to the Graduate School not less than 21 days before the scheduled date of graduation.
 The Thesis Committee shall certify in writing to the Dean of the Graduate School that the student has successfully defended the thesis at a scheduled defense.
 The student must submit the final, defended thesis to email@example.com.
-After the Graduate School’s review and approval, two copies of the thesis (plus others, if required by the department), signed by the major professor, the members of the Thesis Committee, and the Dean of the Graduate School, shall be submitted to the library not less than 35 days after the scheduled date of graduation.
-A completed Binding Fee form must accompany copies to be bound.
-Students are also required to submit a copy in Word format to the University Archives for its online repository.
-The Binding Fee form and V-text instructions are included on the Thesis and Dissertation Information page.
+After the Graduate School’s review, students are required to submit a copy in Word to the University Archives for its online repository (V-text).

 Signature on the thesis by the Dean of the Graduate School indicates final acceptance of the student’s thesis and marks the completion of requirements for the master’s degree.
 The Dean of the Graduate School will notify the Registrar’s Office to authorize the student’s graduation.